-Ethical approval was provided by Cardiff University School of Social Sciences Research Ethics Committee.
-Student participants aged 16 or over provided consent informed by written descriptions of the study.
-Students received a £10 voucher for focus group participation, and survey participants were entered into a prize draw to win an iPad or £20 voucher.
+Participants were aged 16 years or over and provided consent43 informed by written descriptions of the study.
+Students received a £10 voucher for focus group participation, and student survey participants were entered into a prize draw to win an iPad or £20 voucher.